BigPolarBear1/factorization_v3/README.md

 3 days after I was threatened with a gun, someone died in their house from a driveby shooting next to a trail I went running every day in Sammamish.
 I hope the people who were in that house were the people who threatened me with a gun.
 You live by the sword you die by the sword.
 I have 0 respect for these people.
 0 respect and 0 sympathy.
 Bc these people they ruin lifes.
 What kind of shit culture teaches people to pull guns on unarmed people?
 Fucking cowards.

+I guess I too am very violent.
+But I am a polar bear, I don't go out of my way to harass strangers and chase them with a gun.
+Only people who threaten my safety or have wronged my friends.
+And the FBI bc they subpoenaed my google account and are full of shit.
+I don't regret harassing the FBI.
+Neither do I regret hacking the FBI, it was too easy since they use microsoft slop lol.
+I also hacked the 1st cyber protection battalion, but they don't know it yet.
+They all made it really easy by using microsoft's trash.

 --------------------------------------------------------------------------------------------------------------------
 I know shit is about to hit the fan now, for real.
 I have been working on this for 2 years.